SafinWasi/gluu-aws-integration/wiki.md

 You may add scopes to the client as you need.
 For a full list, visit `Scopes` in oxTrust.
 For our example, we will add `https://gluu.org/scim/users.read`, which is for querying and searching user resources.

+**NOTE: The following section is for setting up Gluu's scim-client.
+If you have your own implementation for making SCIM requests to an endpoint protected by OAuth, you may skip this section.**

 ## Setting up scim-client

 For this article, we will be using [scim-client](https://github.com/GluuFederation/scim/tree/master/scim-client) version 4.4.0.
 Ideally, you will want to use the version that is the same as your Gluu server.
 Requisites for using scim-client in OAuth mode are as follows:

 - Entry-level knowledge of Java is enough.
 Make sure you have Java 11 or higher installed.
 The use of Maven as a build tool is recommended.